tanmaygupta430/Math-678-Satistical-Methods-for-Data-Science/Homework-2/README.md

-This folder contains files for homework-2.
-Please dont copy it for your homework.
+This folder contains the R code file and pdf of the second homework.
+Please don't copy for your assignment/homework.